Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/information_02_lifecycle_policy/guide.en-gb.md

 ---
-title: Data Analytics - Lifecycle policy
+title: Analytics - Lifecycle policy
-excerpt: Lifecycle policy for Data Analytics engines
+excerpt: Lifecycle policy for Analytics engines
 updated: 2025-01-07
 ---

 ## Objective

-OVHcloud Data Analytics allow you to focus on building and deploying cloud applications while OVHcloud takes care of the database infrastructure and maintenance.
+OVHcloud Analytics enables you to focus on building and deploying analytics-driven cloud applications while OVHcloud handles the underlying infrastructure and maintenance.
-Each service is powered by third-party databases management systems (DBMS), maintained by third-party companies or communities such as Apache Kafka, M3DB.
+Each service leverages powerful third-party analytics engines, maintained by third-party companies or communities such as Apache Kafka, Grafana, and OpenSearch.

-**This guide explains the OVHcloud policy for major DBMS versions provided in Data Analytics.**
+**This guide explains the OVHcloud policy for major versions of analytics engines provided within its Analytics services.**

 ## Lifecycle policy

-This policy is being provided to help customers understand the lifecycle of OVHcloud Data Analytics, in order to anticipate and prepare transitions to newer versions.
+This policy is being provided to help customers understand the lifecycle of OVHcloud Analytics, in order to anticipate and prepare transitions to newer versions.

-**End Of Life (EOL)** refers to the deadline after which affected Data Analytics services are deprecated and will no longer be supported nor maintained.
+**End Of Life (EOL)** refers to the deadline after which affected Analytics services are deprecated and will no longer be supported nor maintained.

-OVHcloud aims to follow the EOL schedule set by the original authors and maintainers of the DBMS software, aka upstream projects.
-Once the upstream project retires a specific version, they no longer receive security updates or critical bug fixes.
+OVHcloud aims to follow the EOL schedule set by the original authors and maintainers of the analytics engines, also known as upstream projects.
+Once the upstream project retires a specific version, it no longer receives security updates or critical bug fixes.

-Continued use of outdated services means that they no longer offer our customers the level of protection their business needs.
-Therefore, by following upstream project's EOL schedule, we ensure that OVHcloud services are always running on supported versions of the DBMS software.
+Continued use of outdated services means they no longer offer our customers the level of protection their business needs.
+Therefore, by following the upstream project's EOL schedule, we ensure that OVHcloud services are always running on supported versions of the analytics engines.

 ### Service coverage

 This lifecycle policy is applicable to :

-- All Data Analytics services except Data Processing;
+- All Analytics services except Data Processing;
 - Including all the service plans (Essential, Business, Enterprise, Production, Advanced);
-- And all proposed DBMS, such as Kafka, M3 ...
+- And all proposed analytics engine, such as Kafka, Grafana, ...
 - Whatever state; if they are **up and running** or in a **sleeping state** (powered off, waiting for payment).

 ### Providing new major versions

-Once a new DBMS major version is considered stable to use, OVHcloud will do its best to provide it to our customers as soon as we can.
+Once a new major version of an analytics engine is considered stable, OVHcloud will do its best to make it available as soon as possible.
-Since many factors can come into play, we cannot provide an exact timeline or engagement.
+Since many factors can come into play, we cannot provide an exact timeline or commitment.

 ### Prior EOL